soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 ---

-## Content and principles of CIDOC CRM
+## Content and Principles of CIDOC CRM

 **Getting to know CIDOC CRM**